 Live-action segments

-Screenwriter Frank Deese, who at the time was writing a script draft for Small Soldiers (1998) that was ultimately rejected, was hired by Radford to script the film's live-action prologue and epilogue segments in 1994.[26]
-The two segments were filmed on-location in Central Park over a period of one to two days later that year.
+Screenwriter Frank Deese, who at the time was writing a script draft for Small Soldiers (1998) that was ultimately rejected, was hired by Radford to script the film's live-action prologue and epilogue segments in 1994, though he received no credit in the finished film.[26]
+The two segments were filmed on-location in Central Park later that year, over a period of one to two days.
 Closing down the area for filming proved to be a challenge, due to uncooperative locals.
 However, Wells greatly enjoyed working with Miriam Margolyes, and was impressed with how well she worked with Lola Bates-Campbell, who played Rosy's granddaughter.[21]

 Music